-The first workshop on March 16 gave an overview of the process, while the July 27th workshop will show how input from the public has been incorporated in next year's draft budget.
-We'll have experts in roadway planning, traffic engineering, street maintenance and stormwater protection on hand to answer questions and take your suggestions.
-You can finally get that answer about street sweeping or snow plowing -- and anything else.
+The first workshop on March 16 gave an overview of the process, while the July 27th workshop showed how input from the public has been incorporated in next year's draft budget.